Kalamazoo KG-14 (1936)

 Taxes included.
 Shipping calculated at checkout.

-Discover a piece of guitar history: this 1938 Kalamazoo KG‑14, one of the iconic small‑bodied flat‑tops produced under the Gibson umbrella during the Great Depression.
+Discover a piece of guitar history: this Kalamazoo KG‑14 from 1936, one of the iconic small‑bodied flat‑tops produced under the Gibson umbrella during the Great Depression.
 Built for affordability, but with a surprisingly honest tone and resilient build, this guitar offers vintage character, “Dust‑Bowl” mojo, and a simple, loud, woody voice that vintage folk, blues and roots players adore.

 The KG-14 is famously known as one of only two guitars ever confirmed to have been owned by blues legend Robert Johnson, contributing to its iconic status in American music history.